 Any combination of experience and training that would likely provide the required knowledge and abilities is qualifying.
 A typical way to obtain the knowledge and abilities would be:

-Possession of, or ability to obtain, an appropriate, valid driver's license.
+Possession of or ability to obtain a valid driver's license.

 Environmental and Physical Conditions: